 Dosing Notes

-Always inject on an empty stomach.
-Food, especially fats and carbohydrates, blunts the GH response.
+Always inject fasted.
+Food — especially fats and carbs — kills the GH response.

 Optimal timing windows: immediately before sleep, upon waking (fasted), and post-exercise.